 An acronym standing for Heath Savings Accounts, HSAs are designed for average consumers who wish to have more control of their health care plans while saving tax-free money that would be used to pay for their health care expenses at a later date.

 In order to become eligible to open up your own Health Savings Account you must enroll in a high-deductible health plan.
-Any health plan counts as a high-deductible health plan if it has a deductible greater than $2,220 for families or $1,100 for individual, these plans are usually PPOs as well.
+The annual individual maximum deductible amount for 2017 is $3,400 and for families the amount is $6,750; these plans are usually PPO plans as well.

 There are two distinct ways to make contributions to your HSA, one is by having the money come autodraft from your paycheck, the second is by simply making deposits into the savings account yourself.
 If you’re depositing the money straight out of your paycheck you’ll gain access to a tax savings by avoiding to pay taxes on the money before it’s deposited – this is better than being taxed on your income then using the post-tax dollars to pay for health insurance.
 If your employer doesn’t offer automated deposits into a HSA you can make the deposits yourself then apply for a refund when you file your annual tax return.